sktime/sktime/docs/source/installation.rst

 Full developer setup for contributors and extension developers
 --------------------------------------------------------------

+For whom:

+* contributors to the ``sktime`` project
+* developers of extensions in closed code bases
+* developers of 3rd party extensions released as open source

 To develop ``sktime`` locally, or to contribute to the project, you need to set up: